Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Results

 \subsection{Velocity \& Quality Interactions}

-To distangle the temporal interactions between velocity and quality, we fit dynamic panel GMM models to test causal paths specified in Equation~\ref{eq:temporal} (Table~\ref{tab:causal-paths}).
-All models pass the Sargan, AR(1), and AR(2) tests, forming a solid ground for causal interpretation~\cite{arellano1991some}.
+To distangle the temporal interactions between velocity and quality, we summarize dynamic panel GMM models testing causal paths specified in Equation~\ref{eq:temporal}, in Table~\ref{tab:causal-paths}.
+All models pass the Sargan test (confirming instrument validity) and AR(2) test (confirming no serial correlation in the original errors), validating the moment conditions required for causal interpretation~\cite{arellano1991some}.

-The first two models show that, on average, and \emph{holding all other temporal dynamic factors constant}: (1) An increase in development velocity does not produce a significant effect on static analysis warnings and code complexity.
+The first two models show that, on average (across all Cursor-adopters and non-adopters in our dataset), and \emph{holding all other temporal dynamic factors constant}: (1) An increase in development velocity does not produce a significant effect on static analysis warnings and code complexity.
 (2) Cursor adoption does not have a significant effect on static analysis warnings.
 Notably, increases in codebase size are a major determinant of increases in static analysis warnings and code complexity, and absorb most variance in the two outcome variables.
-However, even with strong controls for codebase size dynamics, the adoption of Cursor still has a significant effect on code complexity, leading to a 9.0\% baseline increase on average compared to projects in similar dynamics but not using Cursor.
+However, even with strong controls for codebase size dynamics, the adoption of Cursor still has a significant effect on code complexity, leading to a 9\% baseline increase on average compared to projects in similar dynamics but not using Cursor.

 The last two models show that, on average, and \emph{holding all other temporal dynamic factors constant}: (1) A 100\% increase in code complexity and static analysis warnings causes a 64.5\% and 50.3\% decrease in development velocity as measured by lines added, respectively.
 (2) The adoption of Cursor results in a 1.84x baseline increase in lines added post adoption.
-Thus, the velocity gain from Cursor adoption would be fully cancelled out by a 4.94x increase in static analysis warnings or a 3.28x increase in code complexity, according to the dynamic panel GMM estimations.
+Thus, the velocity gain from Cursor adoption would be fully cancelled out by a $\sim$5x increase in static analysis warnings or a $\sim$3x increase in code complexity, according to the dynamic panel GMM estimations.

-\begin{summary-rq} \textbf{Finding 3:} The dynamic panel GMM models suggest that: (1) the adoption of Cursor leads to an inherently more complex codebase; (2) the accumulation of static analysis warnings and code complexity decreases development velocity in the future. \end{summary-rq}
+To summarize, the dynamic panel GMM models suggest that: (1) \emph{The adoption of Cursor leads to an inherently more complex codebase}; and (2) \emph{The accumulation of static analysis warnings and code complexity decreases development velocity in the future}.